qulle/wikis/wiki-git-commands.md

 $ git reset --hard HEAD@{1}                   # Undo the previous reset --hard HEAD~1
 $ git reflog                                  # Show log och git ref history
 $ git reset --hard <COMMIT HASH>              # Undo any reset --hard

+$ git rm --cached <file>                      # To stop tracking a file, it must be removed from the index
+$ git rm -r --cached <folder>                 # To stop tracking a folder, it must be removed from the index
 ```

 ### Push